To Sell Ebooks Online You Need To Attract More Web Traffic

 Web Traffic

-Of the four elements, this one is the most important when learning how to sell ebooks online.
+This is the most important of all the elements when learning how to sell ebooks online.

 Search engines and social media are the best means of attracting, building, and continually growing Internet web traffic to your website, blog, and then to your books.

-I see many self-published authors posting ‘buy my book’ links on Twitter and Facebook, yet they only have a few hundred followers or Likes.
+Many self-published authors post ‘buy my book’ links on Twitter and Facebook.

-Social media should be used to continually build traffic, as for every thousand who follow you, only a very few will end up buying your book.
+Social media should be used to continually build traffic, as for every thousand who follow you, only a few will buy your book.

-Think about how many times people would walk past the Japanese tea store before they entered.
+Think about how often people would walk past the Japanese tea store before entering.

 If the owner jumped out the door and screamed, ‘Buy my teapots!’ at everyone passing by, I don’t think the shop would sell many teapots.

-Use Twitter, a Facebook Page, LinkedIn, and any other social media platform to create and increase traffic to your website and blog first.
+Use Twitter, a Facebook Page, LinkedIn, and any other social media platform to first create and increase traffic to your website and blog.

-Then, for every thousand you attract, there will be a few who will see your book links and end up buying your book.
+Then, for every thousand you attract, a few will see your book links and end up buying your book.

-The second important reason to increase traffic is to have the opportunity to monetize your blog via advertising, which will come in very useful for offsetting paid promotion costs.
+The second important reason to increase traffic is to have the opportunity to monetize your blog via advertising.
+Any extra income can come in very useful for offsetting paid promotion costs.

 Inform your readers